Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Introduction

 In this paper, we propose a new generative method for semi-supervised learning which can solve the two problems mentioned.
-First of all, we make a flexible semi-parametric modeling assumption.
-We assume that the two underlying distributions map to multivariate normal distributions after the same unknown transformation on each class.
-This is definitely a lot more general than a specific parametric assumption.
-This is called nonparanormal assumption in graphical model \citep{liu2012high, mulgrave2018bayesian}.
-Nonparametric since the transformation has unrestricted functional form.
-We shall use B-spline to estimate the transformation so this will be reduced to parameter estimation.
-Second, instead of finding point estimates using the EM algorithm, we obtain the posterior distributions using Gibbs sampling framework.
-This prevent the problem of trapping at local maxima.
+First, we make a flexible semi-parametric modeling assumption.
+We assume the two underlying distributions map to multivariate normal distributions after the same componentwise unknown transformation on each class.
+This is more general than a specific parametric assumption and is called the nonparanormal assumption (\citet{Liu2012, Mulgrave2020}). \citet{Mulgrave2020} used this to generalize a Gaussian graphical model.
+Thus, we are in a semiparametric setting since the transformation has an unrestricted functional form.
+We use a random series expansion based on B-splines to put a prior on the transformation function and then an appropriate prior on the coefficients of B-splines with monotonicity and identifiability constraints.
+Instead of finding point estimates using the EM algorithm, we obtain the posterior distributions of the unlabeled data using a Gibbs sampling framework.
+This prevents the problem of trapping at local maxima.

 The rest of the paper is organized as follows.
-We describe the model and the algorithm given by Gibbs Sampling in Section \ref{sec:model}.
+We describe the necessary notations, the model, and the algorithm given by Gibbs Sampling in Section \ref{sec:model}.
 We give a method of selecting hyperparameters in Section \ref{sec:select}.
-Then we present the results of a simulation study to compare our method with other semi-supervised learning methods in Section \ref{sec:sim}.
-Finally we apply our method to real data sets in Section \ref{sec:real}.
+Then, we present the results of a simulation study to compare our method with other semi-supervised learning methods in Section \ref{sec:binsim} in a binary classification setup.
+We apply our method to some real binary classification data sets in Section \ref{sec:binreal}.
+Finally, in section \ref{sec:multsim}, we present a simulation study to compare the proposed method with supervised learning methods in a multi-label classification setup and conclude the paper with Section \ref{sec:diss}.